Adam Frank

 Civil Rights

-Adam gets justice for people who have been victimized by law enforcement.
-As of this update in August 2024, so far this year Adam has secured a $400,000 settlement for a man who had his arm broken by jail deputies, a $210,000 settlement for a woman who was tased while strapped down in a restraint chair, a $200,000 settlement for a man attacked by a police dog while he was asleep, a $195,000 settlement for a man who was wrongfully tased in a way that caused him to fall and break his clavicle, and a $100,000 settlement for a woman who was assaulted by officers after calling them to her house, among others.
-In 2023, Adam won the first trial in the state under Colorado's new civil rights law, C.R.S. ยง 13-21-131.
-He also secured a six-figure settlement for a client attacked by a police dog, a $120,000 settlement for a man who was assaulted by another inmate after guards refused to move him when he was threatened, a $90,000 settlement for a man who was wrongfully tased and dragged out of his car onto the pavement, and a $50,000 settlement for a client punched in the face by a police officer, among others.
-In 2022, Adam secured a high-six-figure settlement on behalf of a client nearly killed by a police dog, a six-figure settlement for a client who was subjected to an unconstitutional strip search at school, a $140,000 settlement for a client who was pepper-sprayed in the face at a protest, and a $190,000 settlement for another client attacked by a police dog, among others.
-In 2021, Adam secured a $400,000 settlement on behalf of a 14-year-old who was wrongfully attacked by a police dog.
-In 2020, Adam secured a high-seven-figure settlement in a police misconduct case that resulted in a tragic death.
-In 2019, Adam secured a $125,000 settlement on behalf of a 72-year-old man who police officers assaulted and wrongfully arrested in his own home.
-In 2018, Adam secured a $445,000 settlement on behalf of a client who was denied proper medical care in prison, a $335,000 settlement for a client who was assaulted by a police officer, a $75,000 settlement for a client who was wrongfully arrested based on prosecutorial misconduct, and a six-figure settlement for another client who was brutalized by police officers.
-In the lead-up to the 2016 election, Adam won a preliminary injunction against the Colorado Attorney General, Secretary of State, and the Denver District Attorney preventing them from enforcing Colorado's "ballot selfie" ban.
-As a career battler for the underdog, Adam lives for the opportunity to fight for the rights of people who have been wrongfully arrested, assaulted by police officers, or otherwise mistreated by public officials.
+Adam's successes speak for themselves.
+In 2024 alone, Adam secured a $400,000 settlement for a man who had his arm broken by jail deputies, a $210,000 settlement for a woman who was tased while strapped down in a restraint chair, a $200,000 settlement for a man attacked by a police dog while he was asleep, a $195,000 settlement for a man who was wrongfully tased in a way that caused him to fall and break his clavicle, a $120,000 settlement for a man assaulted by a jail deputy, and a $100,000 settlement for a woman who was assaulted by officers after calling them to her house, among others.
+In 2023, not only did Adam win the first ever trial under Colorado's new civil rights law, C.R.S. ยง 13-21-131, he also secured a six-figure settlement for a client attacked by a police dog, a $120,000 settlement for a man who was assaulted by another inmate after guards refused to move him when he was threatened, a $90,000 settlement for a man who police wrongfully tased and dragged out of his own car, and a $50,000 settlement for a client punched in the face by a police officer, among others.
+These recent results are typical for Adam: over the last decade, he has secured over $10,000,000 worth of settlements and jury verdicts for his civil rights clients.

 Criminal Defense

-Adam devotes an equal portion of his efforts to defending people who have been accused of crimes.
-Adam knows that an accusation is very different from hard proof.
-In 2024, Adam has been litigating and shining a public spotlight on the case of Michael Clark, a man wrongfully convicted of murder based on falsified DNA testimony from a disgraced CBI analyst.
-In 2022, after a years-long fight, Adam won clemency for Michael Clifton, welcoming him home from prison after Governor Polis commuted the remainder of his unjust 98-year sentence for two non-violent robberies.
-He also joined the CJA panel, providing representation for people accused of federal crimes.
-In 2021, Adam successfully fought the criminal charges filed against one of the organizers of the Elijah McClain protests in Aurora, securing a dismissal of all charges, which included serious felonies.
-Adam has won numerous not guilty verdicts for clients facing serious accusations, including those facing life in prison.
+Additionally, outside the glare of the media spotlight Adam has won numerous not guilty verdicts for clients facing serious accusations, including those facing life in prison.
 He has won not guilty verdicts on charges of first degree murder, kidnapping, aggravated robbery, and sexual assault on a child, as well as on lesser charges.
-He has successfully defended clients accused of serious felonies involving domestic violence, assaulting police officers, burglary, organized crime, and drug possession, among many others, regularly averting felony convictions for his clients.
-He also has years of experience defending people accused of misdemeanors including DUI.
+He has successfully defended clients accused of serious felonies involving domestic violence, assaulting police officers, burglary, organized crime, and drug possession, among others, regularly averting felony convictions.
 Adam brings the full weight of his expertise to bear on every case, understanding how any conviction, no matter the charge, can have a devastating impact on a person's life.

 Background, Awards, & Recognition